Nelson Pass

-Nelson Pass (born June 27, 1951) is a designer of audio amplifiers.
-Pass is vocal that listening tests remain valuable and that electrical measurements alone do not fully characterize the sound of an amplifier.
+Nelson Pass (born June 27, 1951) is an American designer of audio amplifiers.
 Pass holds at least seven U.S. patents related to audio circuits.

 Career

 Studies, PMA and ESS

 In 1974, he received his BS in physics from the University of California-Davis.

 During his studies, he and Mike Maher founded the small speaker company PMA.
 From 1973 to 1974, he was employed at ESS and assisted Dr. Oskar Heil with crossover design, woofer selection, and final build cabinetry of audiophile, consumer grade loudspeakers.
 Nelson Pass holds 6 patents related to magneplanar speakers.

 Threshold

 After graduating in 1974, he and René Besne founded high-end amplifier company Threshold Electronics on December 5, 1974.
 Later, Joe Sammut became the third partner.
 Threshold is perhaps best known for the "Stasis" amplifiers (a design later also produced under license by Nakamichi).
 During his time there he demonstrated an Ion Cloud loudspeaker at CES in 1980, based on ion wind technology.
 He sold Threshold Electronics in 1997.
 The company continued without Nelson Pass under the name Threshold Audio.